planet-ethereum/community/README.md

 6. To facilitate the exchange of ideas, and through that, the forming of teams, who in turn start new adventures.

+7. In trying to achieve these goals, try to use decentralized applications and tools over centralized ones.

+8. Encourage value-driven development

-7. And above all, to encourage a spirit of collaboration, and increase network effects.
+9. And above all, to encourage a spirit of collaboration, and increase network effects.

 ## Contribute
 At the moment, the aforementioned goals are just that, goals.
 Want to help achieve them? you can help in the following ways: